 Next, the results of tests performed on physical mock-ups of tensegrity modules are presented.
 In the upper part of Fig. 9, the equilibrium paths for six tests for two types of mock-ups and three prestress levels are shown (other results were removed due to clarity).
 As can be seen, the change of the stiffness is nonlinear in both cases.
-The stiffness of the stocky mock-up is increasing up to the end of the test, while the stiffness of the slender mock-up is increasing up to the value of approximately 3 kN and vertical displacement of 3 mm, and afterwards a change of curvature flexion appears.
-The stiffness is still increasing, yet at a slower rate.
-The change in chart relates to the buckling of slender struts analysed in the beginning of this section.
-The equilibrium paths can be approximated by $2^{nd}$ and $3^{nd}$ polynomials for the stocky and slender mock-ups, respectively.
+The stiffness of the stocky mock-up increases up to the end of the test, while the stiffness of the slender mock-up increases up to the value of approximately 3 kN and vertical displacement of 3 mm, and afterwards a change of curvature flexion appears.
+The stiffness is still increasing yet at a slower rate.
+The change in the chart relates to the buckling of slender struts analyzed at the beginning of this section.
+The equilibrium paths can be approximated by 2nd and 3rd polynomials for the stocky and slender mock-ups, respectively.

-In the lower part of Fig. 9 the relation between the displacement $\nu$ and the rotation of the upper base $\theta$ is shown for the same tests.
-As can be seen the relation is linear for both mock-ups, which means that regardless of the strut type, the vertical displacement can be easily correlated with the upper base rotation by linear function.
+In the lower part of Fig. 9 the relation between the displacement v and the rotation of the upper base θ is shown for the same tests.
+As can be seen, the relation is linear for both mockups, which means that regardless of the strut type, the vertical displacement can be easily correlated with the upper base rotation by a linear function.
 Both models lose their stiffness in axial compression as the prestress level increases.
-Comparing the values of displacement $\nu$ for both mock-ups at the same level of external loading P, the displacement in the slender mock-up is approximately 50% higher than in the stocky one.
-We can clearly conclude, that the increasement of prestressing is counterproductive (or at least has a negligible effect) in terms of stiffness in axial and uniform compression.
+Comparing the values of displacement v for both mock-ups at the same level of external loading P, the displacement in the slender mock-up is approximately 50% higher than in the slender mock-up ductive (or at least has a negligible effect) in terms of stiffness in axial and uniform compression.